ampproject/amp.dev/pages/content/amp-dev/documentation/courses/beginning-course/our-first-amp-page.md

 Every AMP page starts with the same basic template.
 Then, we customize and build the page out from there.
 This starter template is sometimes called the AMP boilerplate.
 The boilerplate is a combination of tags that set up the AMP runtime and help AMP pages run smoothly.

 In this section, we’re going to explain a little bit about each part of the AMP boilerplate.
 However, you don’t need to remember to add these tags on every page you make with AMP.
-You can simply start your future AMP pages with this boilerplate.
+You can simply start your future AMP pages with [this]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/start/create/basic_markup.md', locale=doc.locale).url.path}}) boilerplate.

 The following tags are required in AMP pages.
 Valid AMP pages must: